nginxinc/nginx-service-mesh/docs/content/reference/nginx-meshctl.md

 - Deploy the Service Mesh and enable telemetry traces to be exported to your OTLP gRPC collector running in your Kubernetes cluster:

     `nginx-meshctl deploy ... --telemetry-exporters "type=otlp,host=otel-collector.my-namespace.svc.cluster.local,port=4317"`

-- Deploy the Service Mesh with a tracing server in your Kubernetes cluster (deprecated):

-    `nginx-meshctl deploy ... --tracing-backend="jaeger" --tracing-address="my-jaeger-server.my-namespace.svc.cluster.local:6831"`

 - Deploy the Service Mesh with upstream certificates and keys for mTLS: